*Originally published in Nov. 2014

 Top Selections

 During Bergevin’s tenure, the Canadiens made 77 total picks, including a first-round selection each season he was at the helm.
-Unfortunately, that’s not necessarily a sign of draft-picking prowess, with only three of the 10 going on to play 100 games or more in the NHL.
+Those picks have had success with eight of the 10 going on to play 100 games or more in the NHL.

-Admittedly, the data is somewhat skewed, as draft picks take time to develop.
 Only players from Bergevin’s first eight seasons on the job from the 2012 to 2019 drafts are included here as a result.
-It should be noted from the point at which goalie Carey Price was selected at No. 5 overall in 2005, none of the Habs’ top selections stayed with the team into their stereotypical prime-production years up until Ryan Poehling (2017), who remains in limbo from a developmental standpoint.
+It should be noted from the point at which goalie Carey Price was selected at No. 5 overall in 2005, none of the Habs’ top selections stayed with the team into their stereotypical prime-production years up until Ryan Poehling (2017), who is no longer with the team.

 Related: Montreal Canadiens’ Biggest Draft Busts of the Last Decade